sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/fire-configuration.rst

 Once the Group is attached to any User in Fire Insights application, save the Configurations.

-4. Open DATA/AWS S3, you will see the S3 Bucket listed
+4. Open DATA/AWS S3, you will see the S3 Bucket listed:

-Now you can use it for Creating workflow in the Node.
+Now, you can use it for creating workflow in the Node.

 .. figure:: ../../../_assets/aws/iam-assume-role/aws_s3_lists.PNG
    :alt: aws
    :width: 60%

-.. note:: Currently users can access the s3 resources by assumming the role.
+.. note:: Currently users can access the S3 resources by assumming the role.
-When user belongs to multiple user groups and each group is attached with different roles,then role from the first group will be assumed during the s3 access.
+When user belongs to multiple user groups and each group is attached with different roles, then role from the first group will be assumed during the S# access.